 “Call it behavioral finance or human nature: If you continue to contribute, you’re less likely to touch your savings,” says Parrish.

-By keeping up the commitment to your retirement account, you’ll tend to see it as untouchable money that must be maintained for your future, allowing the money to compound over years.
+By keeping up the commitment to your retirement account, you’ll tend to see it as untouchable money that must be maintained for your future, allowing the money to compound tax-free over many years.

 Still, you have to balance the future against your present needs.